 Sales coaching is the #1 sales management activity that drives sales performance.
 As such, sales coaching should be a critical success factor for any sales organization that wants to crush their sales numbers.

-The problem is that to see the sales performance improvements of sales coaching it is much more than just a coaching training program or a technology fix.
+The problem is that to see the sales performance improvements in sales coaching it is much more than just a coaching training program or a technology fix.

 To achieve exceptional sales performance through sales manager coaching, this requires focus, a revolutionary development program, a formal coaching process, sales coaching tools, and a high level of accountability to coaching.